-The Nikon N-STORM microscope is an inverted, epi-fluorescence microscope capable of super-resolution imaging and fluorescence recovery after photobleaching (FRAP).
+The Nikon N-STORM microscope is an inverted, epi-fluorescence microscope capable of super-resolution imaging, fluorescence recovery after photobleaching (FRAP), highly inclined laminated optical sheet (HiLo) microscopy, and total internal reflection (TIRF) microscopy.

 Main features: